Lohpurush

-Lohpurush is a 1999 Bollywood Action film directed by Hersh Kinnu, starring Dharmendra, Jaya Prada, Mohan Joshi and Ashish Vidyarthi in pivotal roles.
+Lohpurush is a 1999 Bollywood action film directed by Hersh Kinnu, starring Dharmendra, Jaya Prada, Mohan Joshi and Ashish Vidyarthi in pivotal roles.

 Plot

-Ajeet Singh is an honest and loyal bodyguard of Chief Minister.
+Ajeet Singh is an honest and loyal bodyguard of a Chief Minister.
 Corrupt party leader Bhola Pandey wants to kill the Chief Minister to occupy the post of CM.
 Ajeet Singh is falsely implicated for killing his wife and sentenced to life imprisonment.